velartrill/velartrill.github.io/orig/axis/flight/predator-and-prey.md

 The Vigilant claps his fist to his heart, likely more out of habit than anything else.
 "You are in the hands of Knights of the Vigilant Order, sworn protectors to all faithful and the Temple of the Sun, in the name of Lady and Prophet.
 You may be assured we are here to help."

 [!Yeah, and Valley longhorns enjoy a good game of peddler's tarot,] she doesn't say.
-Instead she affects the
+Instead she affects a countenance of idiotic awe. [!"Cor!]"